metrics-js/process/README.md

 ### V8 heap

-The V8 Heap collector emit metrics with total heap space in bytes, used heap space in bytes and available heap space in bytes from node.js.
+The V8 Heap collector emit metrics about the V8 heap spaces.

 Metric I: